gjbex/Python-for-programmers/README.md

 # Python-for-programmers

-Repository for participants of the "Fortran for programmers" training
+Repository for participants of the "Python for programmers" training